1 Getting Started

 The environment pane should be empty.
 You will see multiple tabs across the top of this pane.
 The environment tab will allow us to see the data which we are working with at a given time.
 At this stage, you may see a tab labelled ‘Tutorial’.
 I’ll tell you how to use this later (Section 1.6).

-in the console pane.
-We can enter code here.
+We will get started by interacting with R in the console pane.
+You should see a > in the console pane.
+This is one of the places we can enter R code.
 If the code works, we will see the output immediately below (or perhaps in the output pane, depending on the code).
 If the code doesn’t work, an error message will appear.

 1 + 1